 Being wise with your money

-- Each supermarket offers different deals and often on well-known brands, so shop around, and look for cheaper, own brand alternatives when there aren’t.
-Plus, farmers markets are great for fresh fruit and veg on a budget.
+- Each supermarket offers different deals and often on well-known brands, so shop around, and look for cheaper, own-brand alternatives when there aren’t deals.
+Plus, farmer's markets are great for fresh fruit and veg on a budget.

 - Find out if your university runs a free student shop, like mine did.
 That way you won’t spend money on items you could get for free.

 - Textbooks can be expensive and there’s lots of them!
-The best way around this is by finding second hand books.
-I looked online, or quite often, students will sell their old textbooks to make some money back.
+The best way around this is by finding second-hand books.
+I looked online - quite often students will sell their old textbooks to make some money back.

 - Set up an online savings account, that way you can separate your loan from the money you’re earning (if you have a job) and also give yourself a weekly allowance.